 Interrogating neurovascular function with targeted and high throughput approaches

 The neurovascular unit (NVU) and blood-brain barrier (BBB) are disrupted during the majority of CNS diseases, but little is known about the underlying mechanisms, in part because BBB function itself is poorly understood.
 Owing to our ability to make high-fidelity BMECs from iPSCs, we have gathered a wealth of information on possible contributors to the BBB phenotype using standard molecular profiling techniques (Approach 1).
 We mine this data and perform targeted perturbations to assess the relevance of each gene, protein, and signaling pathway towards maintenance of the BBB phenotype.
-We are also applying high throughput CRISPR approaches (Approach 2) to interrogate specific BBB functions that can be assayed based on fluorescent readouts.
+We are also applying high throughput CRISPR and siRNA approaches (Approach 2) to interrogate specific BBB functions that can be assayed based on fluorescent readouts.

 Improving the specificity of molecular targeting